Buttigieg camp hits back after Biden claims he ‘stole’ health care plan

 Asked during his interview aboard the bus whether Buttigieg now had the enthusiasm, he again scoffed.
 “No, he doesn’t have the enthusiasm and the moderate — moderate plan.
 It’s the Biden plan.”

-And Biden – who’s received intense media scrutiny since even before he launched his campaign, scolded reporters for allegedly going too easy on Buttigieg.
+And Biden, who’s received intense media scrutiny since even before he launched his campaign, scolded reporters for allegedly going too easy on Buttigieg.
 He said that the media would have heavily criticized him if he had copied another rival’s plans.

 “What would you have done to me?
 You’d have torn my ears off,” the former vice president said.